The InCommon Certificate Service

 - Frequently Asked Questions about the InCommon Certificate Service

-- A User Guide for the InCommon Certificate Manager (CM) and other relevant documentation
+- A User Guide (note, link leads to Comodo support site) for the InCommon Certificate Manager (CM) and other relevant documentation

 - Technical details on all the certificate types offered by the InCommon Certificate Service

 - CM implementation details regarding code-signing certificates for RAOs and DRAOs